-Our first Annual Organizational meeting was held in Los Angeles in April of 2017.
-We attended a conference on couples therapy.
-We see our work as an continuous process of ongoing clinical practice, consultation and research, publishing, professional presentations, and then more clinical practice!
+We see our work as a continuous process of ongoing clinical practice, consultation and research, publishing, professional presentations, and then more clinical practice!
 We enjoy sharing our own discoveries in clinical interventions and practices.

 I want to share the lessons I've learned from searching for qualified couples therapists for this practice and finding very few.
 I want to help you to find a qualified expert.
 I want you to demand skilled, science-based couples therapy professionals closest to home.